LEEYJ1021/onboarding-conflation-bias/README.md

 ## 9. Monte Carlo validation

-A single-plaform empirical finding of N=98 customers cannot, by itself, establish that Onboarding Conflation Bias is a *general* phenomenon rather than an artifact of this dataset. `mc_onboarding_conflation_bias.py` formalizes the data-generating process implied by the mechanism and validates both the mechanism and the diagnostic's behavior under it.
+A single-platform empirical finding of N=98 customers cannot, by itself, establish that Onboarding Conflation Bias is a *general* phenomenon rather than an artifact of this dataset. `mc_onboarding_conflation_bias.py` formalizes the data-generating process implied by the mechanism and validates both the mechanism and the diagnostic's behavior under it.

 **DGP.** `N_ADOPTERS=35` simulated adopters and `N_NEVER=61` never-treated customers (calibrated to the empirical robust cohort).
 A fraction `p_born` of adopters are born-treated (`gap = 0`, so their pre-period is structurally undefined); the remainder are true switchers with `gap` drawn from `[GAP_MIN, GAP_MAX]` days, set with an explicit safety margin (`GAP_MIN ≥ EVENT_WINDOW + NOVELTY_DURATION`) so that a true switcher's pre-period can never accidentally overlap the "novelty effect" window — a bug present in an earlier draft of this simulation is documented and fixed in the script's changelog, and a sanity check (`p_born=0` ⇒ Track 1 bias ≈ 0, within 3 Monte Carlo standard errors) is run automatically on every execution to guard against regression. `TRUE_EFFECT=0.15` is the ground-truth treatment effect; `NOVELTY_EFFECT=0.6` for the first `NOVELTY_DURATION=10` days after registration represents an onboarding-specific dynamic unrelated to treatment (e.g., a first-purchase / setup effect).
 2,000 replications per grid point, `p_born ∈ {0, .2, .4, .6, .74, .8, .9, 1.0}` (0.74–0.80 matching the empirically observed range).